 For example, you can learn the alphabet “Hangul” in one day, which can help you read some text in a few days!

-Many other factors also determine how hard or easy Korean will be.
-Like your mother tongue, inspiration level, techniques you follow, and how much you study.
+Many other factors also determine how hard or easy Korean will be, such as your mother tongue, inspiration level, techniques you follow, and how much you study.

 Many sources claim to place language learning in a definite time frame, but learning Korean takes time.
-It is a lifelong process, to be perfectly candid.
+To be perfectly candid, it is a lifelong process.

 Mastering a new language isn’t something that can be accomplished overnight.

-The beauty of linguistics lies in the fact that it is constantly changing.
-New words are added to a language every year, while some words become obsolete over time.
+The beauty of linguistics is that it is constantly changing.
+New words are added to a language every year, while some become obsolete over time.

-Then there are technical jargon, dialects, and your exact goal that require an undivided focus on specific parts.
+Then there is technical jargon, dialects, and your exact goal, which require an undivided focus on specific parts.

-Your personal circumstances will shape your language learning journey.
+Your personal circumstances will shape your language-learning journey.
 This includes your approach, engagement, and exposure to the language.
-Plus, your passion and motivation to learn also play a vital role.
+Your passion and motivation to learn also play a vital role.

 And, of course, how close your native language is to your target language.

-So, if you already know Chinese and Japanese, you are in luck.
+So, if you already know Chinese and Japanese, you are lucky.
 But only to a small extent because of geographical proximity and historical roots.

-If English or one of the European languages is your first or native language.
-In that case, you may have to work a little harder than the others, as the similarity is almost nothing.
+Suppose English or one of the European languages is your first or native language.
+In that case, you may have to work harder than the others, as there is almost nothing similar.

-Is Korean tricky to learn than other languages?
+Is Korean more tricky to learn than other languages?

 The same conundrum flummoxes many people.
-So before diving into the language, it’s natural to wonder if Korean is a complex language to learn.
+So before diving into the language, it’s natural to wonder if Korean is complex.

-And rightfully so, I think it’s imperative to decipher the breadth of a language’s learning curve before beginning to learn it.
+And rightfully so.
+I think it’s imperative to decipher the breadth of a language’s learning curve before learning it.

 So, coming back to the question: Is Korean hard to learn?

-While all languages are tricky to some extent.
-But there is a widespread belief that Korean is difficult.
+While all languages are tricky to some extent, there is a widespread belief that Korean is difficult.

 Who says Korean is difficult?

-As per the widely acknowledged FSI research, Korean falls under category IV for native English speakers.
+According to widely acknowledged FSI research, Korean falls under category IV for native English speakers.
 They classified it as a “super-hard language.”
-This category includes Arabic, Chinese — Mandarin and Cantonese, and Japanese.
+This category includes Arabic, Chinese — Mandarin, Cantonese, and Japanese.

 As a result, to speak Korean fluently or achieve levels like TOPIK VI, one needs to study for about 88 weeks or around 2,200 hours.